Georg Ludwig Cancrin: Career

 Cancrin's policies often sought to maintain the status quo due to the limitations of the Russian government in carrying out large scale economic reform.
 His policies have been characterized as being aimed at reducing budget deficits through curtailment of government expenditure rather than attempts at stimulating the economy.
-He advanced loans to the gentry class in order to preserve, in the words of historian Walter Pintner, "the social status quo".
+He advanced loans to the landed gentry in order to preserve, in the words of the historian Walter Pintner, "the social status quo".
 With a view toward limiting state expenditure, he refused to credit the Russian industry, thus eliminating the budget deficits that plagued the Russian economy for decades.
-Private banks were forbidden, and he took steps was to stymie the development of capitalism.
+Private banks were forbidden, and took steps to hold up the development of capitalism.

-Financial reforms of 1839–1843

-Cancrin's major achievement was the monetary reform of 1839–43 which sanitized the Russian fiscal system.
-The reform started with the issue of a new silver ruble equal to 3.5 of the older Assignation ruble.
+Cancrin's major achievement was the monetary reform of 1839–1843, which stabilized the Russian fiscal system.
+The reform started with the issue of a new silver ruble equal to 3.5 of the older Assignation rubles.
 Then, based on the silver rubles, new deposit notes were issued.
 Finally, the old Assignation rubles were removed from circulation in 1843, and replaced with the new banknotes.
 These reforms stabilized the Russian financial system considerably.

+Having retired in 1844, Cancrin died in Pavlovsk, Saint Petersburg, in September 1845.

+Author

+As a young man Cancrin wrote a novel, Dagobert: Geschichte aus dem jetzigen Freiheitskriege ("Dagobert: History of the current War of Freedom"), which was published in Altona, Hamburg, in 1797.